 It is extremely important to know your strengths for a couple of reasons.

-1) When starting a business you’ll need to take account for your resources and capacity to develop the idea into a company.
+1) When starting a business you’ll need to take account of your resources and capacity to develop the idea into a company.
 By assessing your strengths you are part way there.
 All founders need to know their strengths and weaknesses so they can find co-founders or key employees that fill the weaknesses with their strengths.
 When the right team isn’t in place and everyone’s strengths don’t fit the business idea, it will usually fail.
 After interviewing several founders in my life, all of them agree to this point.

 2) It will help you kill potential industries or sectors due to your strengths possibly lying in a certain field or industry.
-For example, if I had a strong analytical and Information Technology strengths, I would be better off in an analytical business idea related to artifical intelligence.
+For example, if I had a strong analytical and Information Technology strengths, I would be better off in an analytical business idea related to artificial intelligence.
 A business idea such as a vertical garden company may not fit as well, as you may need different strengths to execute this business idea.

 The main message is that it is important and advantageous as an aspiring entrepreneur to know your strengths.